M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/index.md

 Whilst M-Files COM API calls are typically synchronous (i.e. the application doesn't continue until the API call completes), the M-Files [Vault](https://developer.m-files.com/APIs/COM-API/Reference/index.html#MFilesAPI~Vault.html) object exposes a property named `Async` which can be used to make asynchronous calls.
 Using [asynchronous calls](Asynchronous-API-Programming) - rather than synchronous calls, which wait for the process to finish before continuing - ensures that the user interface doesn't appear to "lock", and the user experience remains fluid.

 Using <a href="Asynchronous-API-Programming">asynchronous calls</a> is currently optional when <a href="Platform-Targeting/#the-m-files-desktop-client">targeting the M-Files Desktop client</a>.
-It is mandatory when <a href="Platform-Targeting/#m-files-web-access">targeting M-Files Web Access</a>.
+It is mandatory when <a href="Platform-Targeting/#m-files-web-access">targeting M-Files Classic Web</a>.
 {:.note}

 ## Debugging